Summer Steelhead: Fishing The West Coast And Great Lakes

 See 11 Best Baits For Steelhead.

 When the spawn is in full bloom, whether chinook, coho salmon or steelhead, it’s time for beads.
-Often called salmon eggs, beads resemble natural fish eggs, and a few stray eggs always float away downstream from the spawning beds.
-Steelhead, salmon, and rainbow trout love these.
+Beads resemble natural fish eggs and steelhead love loose eggs.

 There are four standard sizes of beads.
 If the chinook salmon spawn is on, use larger 8mm beads since they are about the size of a salmon egg.